Esbern/semanticGIS/content/Core Geospatial Concepts/index.md

 aliases:
   - Core Geospatial Concepts
 ---
- IN this folder you will find articels on a fundamental building block, concept, or analytical method that is intrinsic _to_ geospatial science e.g., Vector/Raster Models, Projections, Map Algebra, Spatial Autocorrelation.
-This section only contains general theory menaing that yoy will finde articles on  "Spatial Autocorrelation" and toblers first law of geoapgrphy but the specific operations/indicies are described in The semanticGIS Toolbox
+ In this folder, you will find articles on a fundamental building block, concept, or analytical method that is intrinsic to geospatial science, e.g., Vector/Raster Models, Projections, Map Algebra, and Spatial Autocorrelation.
+This section only contains general theory, meaning that you will find articles on  "Spatial Autocorrelation" and Tobler's first law of geography, but the specific operations/indices are described in the section on the  [[Geospatial Operations/index|SemanticGIS Pipeline language]]